Positron Emission Tomography - Computed Tomography (PET/CT)

 - determine if a cancer has returned after treatment.

-- determine the effects of a heart attack, or myocardial infarction, on areas of the heart.
+- determine the effects of a heart attack myocardial infarction on areas of the heart.

-- identify areas of the heart muscle that would benefit from a procedure such as angioplasty or coronary artery bypass surgery (in combination with a myocardial perfusion scan).
+- identify areas of the heart muscle that would benefit from angioplasty or coronary artery bypass surgery (in combination with a myocardial perfusion scan).

 - evaluate brain abnormalities, such as tumors, memory disorders, seizures and other central nervous system disorders.

 - map normal human brain and heart function.

 How should I prepare for a PET and PET/CT scan?